-4. If applicable, provide a description of how teachers, in consultation with parents, administrators, and pupil services personnel, will identify eligible children most in need of services in Title I targeted assistance schools/programs.
-Please include a description of how the school will develop and implement multiple (a minimum of 2) objective, academic-based performance criteria to rank students for service.
-Also include a description of the measurable scale (point system) that uses the objective criteria to rank all students.
+4. If applicable, provide a description of All students are eligible for services at McBean.
+The early intervention

+how teachers, in consultation with program rubrics, diagnostic data from i-Ready and teacher

+parents, administrators, and pupil assessments will be used to rank students as it relates to additional

+services personnel, will identify eligible services.

+children most in need of services in Title I

+targeted assistance schools/programs.

+Please include a description of how the

+school will develop and implement

+multiple (a minimum of 2) objective,

+academic-based performance criteria to

+rank students for service.
+Also include a

+description of the measurable scale (point

+system) that uses the objective criteria to

+rank all students.